 All provisions of the note and security instrument, except as provided on the forbearance plan, will remain in effect.

 Do I have to repay the payments at the end of the forbearance?

 Yes, the forbearance plan is a temporary relief option.

 The payments missed while on the suspended forbearance plan will become due upon conclusion of the forbearance period.

 We recommend that if you are able to continue making payments during the forbearance that you do so.
 Please contact us to make arrangements if you wish to make partial payments.

 If your account is impounded or escrowed for taxes and insurance, Guild will continue to pay your taxes and insurance as they come due while you are on a forbearance plan.
 However, this may create a shortage in your escrow account and an increase to your monthly escrow payment the next time an escrow analysis is performed.

 If you wish to pay escrows/impounds for taxes and insurance during your forbearance period in order to reduce the future escrow shortage, please contact Guild Mortgage to make arrangements prior to sending the amount.

-We recommend that you evaluate all alternatives and wait to apply until you determine that you will be unable to make your payment.
-For example, the CARES Act provides options for no-penalty withdrawals from your 401K.* Additionally, you could file for your tax refund, if you haven’t already.
+Have you considered submitting your taxes for a refund or withdrawing from your 401K penalty free under the CARES Act?
+We recommend that you exhaust all alternatives and wait to apply until you determine that you will be unable to make your payment.
 That way, the assistance options we provide will help you in the months that you need it the most.